Cyril Julian

 Cyril Julian (born 29 March 1974 in Castres, Tarn) is a French former men's professional basketball player.
 He spent most of his club career with the pro club SLUC Nancy in France.
+Julian was a 3 time French League French Player's MVP (2002, 2006, 2007).
+Julian also played with the senior men's French national basketball team.
+He won a silver medal at the 2000 Summer Olympics, while playing with France's national team.
+He was inducted into the French Basketball Hall of Fame in 2021.